github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/about-alerts.md

 {% ifversion secret-scanning-non-provider-patterns %}{% ifversion fpt or ghec %}User {% else %}{% data variables.product.prodname_secret_scanning %}{% endif %} alerts can be of the following types:

 * High confidence alerts, which relate to supported patterns and specified custom patterns.
-* Non-provider alerts, which have a higher ratio of false positives, and correspond to secrets such as private keys.
+* Non-provider alerts, which have a higher ratio of false positives, and correspond to secrets such as private keys{% ifversion secret-scanning-ai-generic-secret-detection %}or AI-detected generic secrets{% endif %}.

 {% data variables.product.prodname_dotcom %} displays non-provider alerts in a different list to high confidence alerts, making triaging a better experience for users.
 For more information, see "[AUTOTITLE](/TODO)."